adam10603/GTAVHandlingParserJs/README.md

 >
 > **Return value**
 >
 > An array of strings that represent the flags, or `null` on error.
-Unknown flags are represented by their value via a bit-shift expression, such as "(0x1 << 3)".
+Unknown flags are represented by their value as a bit-shift expression, such as "(0x1 << 3)".

 ___